Bisphenol A diglycidyl ether: Preparation and reactions

-Similarly, DGEBA reacts with acrylic acid to give vinyl ester resins.
-The reaction results in opening of the epoxide ring, generating unsaturated esters at each terminus of the molecule.
-Such materials are often diluted with styrene and converted to resin.

-Epoxy resins are thermosetting polymers, which are crosslinked using hardeners (curing agents).
-The most common curing agents for epoxy resins are polyamines, aminoamides, and phenolic compounds.

 Safety

-BADGE is highly reactive and forms a number of species upon exposure to water or HCl and many of these compounds (including BADGE) are suspected endocrine disruptors.
+BADGE is highly reactive and forms a number of species upon exposure to water or hydrogen chloride, and many of these compounds (including BADGE) are suspected endocrine disruptors.
 Hydrolysis of the ether bonds liberates bisphenol A, which is also strongly suspected of being an endocrine disruptor.

 From the 1990s onward, concern has been raised over the use of BADGE-based epoxy resins in the lining of some cans for foodstuffs, with the chemical being found to leach into foods.
-Bisphenol A Diglycidyl ether-based epoxy coatings are extensively used for coating the inside of cans which come into contact with food and are thus food contact materials.
+BADGE-based epoxy coatings are extensively used for coating the inside of cans which come into contact with food and are thus food contact materials.
 The materials and analogues and conjugates have been extensively tested for and analytical methods developed.